 Under certain circumstances, a Plat of Survey and/or Engineering Permit applications are required for some commercial and residential construction (e.g. new construction, accessory buildings, parking decks, additions, decks, exterior alterations, fencing, flood plain areas, lawn sprinklers, pools, etc. (Note: Call the Development Services Department for a determination).

 - New Construction and Demolition Permits

-Contact the Community Development Department at (630) 368-5101 for information on these New Building Construction Application Packets.
-The permit for the demolition of a building can be picked up at the Community Development Department or the Demolition Permit application can be downloaded and printed.
+Contact the Development Services Department at (630) 368-5101 for information on these New Building Construction Application Packets.
+The permit for the demolition of a building can be picked up at the Development Services Department or the Demolition Permit application can be downloaded and printed.